-Birth order linked to increased risk of diabetes, metabolic disordersFebruary 12th, 2013 in Diabetes /
+Birth order linked to increased risk of diabetes, metabolic disordersFebruary 12, 2013 in Medicine & Health / Diabetes

 –Long a source of sibling rivalry, birth order may raise the risk of first-born children developing diabetes or high blood pressure, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).